DIY Homemade Tick Repellent

 How does homemade tick repellent work?

 Plants produce essential oils in their leaves, flowers or bark to attract or repel insects.
-We use essential oils with particular strong insect repellent properties.
-A blend of these essential oils can conceal human odor and irritate the ticks’ sensory organs so they will have problems recognizing a potential victim.
+We can use such essential oils with strong insect repellent properties to ward off bloodsuckers.
+They help to conceal human odor and irritate the ticks’ sensory organs so they will have problems recognizing a potential victim.

 How to make a tick repellent spray?

-A suitable carrier liquid to mix the essential oils in; is a water-alcohol mixture or base oil such as coconut oil, or hazal-water, there are many you can experiment with.
+A suitable carrier to dissolve the oils in; a water-alcohol mixture or base oil such a coconut oil, or hazal-water, there are many you can experiment with.

 One or more essential oils to go into the mixture.
 Effective are the essential oils of citronella or eucalyptus, they are proven and are often used in many organic products you can buy.